Dick Enberg: ESPN (2004–2011)

 Beginning in 2004, Enberg served as a play-by-play announcer for ESPN2's coverage of the Wimbledon and French Open tennis tournaments, adding the Australian Open the following year.
 Enberg came to ESPN on lease from CBS, where he already called the US Open, the one Grand Slam tournament not covered by ESPN until 2009.
 At the 2004 French Open, Enberg called a match per day and also provided his "Enberg Moments".
 At Wimbledon in 2004, he participated in a new one-hour morning show called Breakfast at Wimbledon.
 ESPN asked CBS for permission to use Enberg during the summer of 2004 at both the French Open and Wimbledon.
 Enberg then surprised his new bosses by volunteering for the 2005 Australian Open in January 2005.
 "I've never been to Australia," he said.
 "At my age then [69], to be able to work a full Grand Slam is something I'd like to have at the back of my book."
 Enberg stopped calling the French Open after 2009 due to his Padres commitments, though he continued to call the Wimbledon and Australian Open tournaments over the next two years.
-In June 2011, it was reported that his ESPN contract had ended and that the 2011 Wimbledon tournament would be his final one for the network.
+In June 2011, it was reported that his ESPN contract had ended and that the 2011 Wimbledon tournament would be his final one for ESPN.